LaunchCodeLiftoffProjects/KC-Water-Garden-App/README.md

 MySQL Workbench

+Google Maps API Key
+- An account can be created at https://cloud.google.com/maps-platform/ and then used to generate the API key.

 ## Setup

 In MySQL Workbench create a Water_Garden schema.
 Under Administration - Users and Privileges create a user with login name "Water_Garden" and password "Water_Garden" and Select All under the user's Schema Privileges.

 Open the project in your IDE through version control: git@github.com:LaunchCodeLiftoffProjects/KC-Water-Garden-App.git

+Add your Google Maps API key in place of "INSERTapiKEYhere" in the last script tag on the following pages.
+-src/main/resources/templates/map.html
+-src/main/resources/templates/gardens/tour.html

 With MySQL Workbench running start the application and then visit http://localhost:8080 in your browser.